A Note from Aaron Babyar, Founder & CEO of Exago

 - Aaron Babyar

-If you are reading this, you are probably a ministry worker and/or leader.
+If you are reading this, you are probably what we refer to as a kingdom worker.
 Do you have qualified people that you can trust, equipping YOU to survive and thrive in life and ministry?
+Someone who is outside of your organization that can help you see and fix blindspots?
 We pray that the answer is yes.
 However, perhaps Exago will have the opportunity to serve you through our involvement with coaching, training, or consulting.

 Aaron J. Babyar